 George Sinfield came from Battlesden near Woburn in Bedfordshire.
 He was born in 1871 and had started his railway career with 8 months service on the London & North Western Railway.
 In 1892, at the age of 20, he joined the Midland at St. Pancras in London working first as a carriage cleaner.
 By 1896, when his first son was born, he was a porter at Chapel-en-le-Frith on the route between Derby and Manchester.

 Next came a move to Bolton Abbey in Wharfedale in 1897 where he was first a porter/signalman and then a full time signalman in the station box.
 After 18 months he moved again to the box at Altofts station between Methley and Normanton, eventually arriving at Woodlesford in March 1903.
-By the time of the 1911 census he was living at Bondfield Terrace at Woodrow in Methley.
+When the 1911 census was taken he was living at Bondfield Terrace at Woodrow in Methley.

 Waterloo Colliery Sidings signal box, just under a mile towards Leeds, also came under the control of the Woodlesford stationmaster so Arthur and George would have had close working relationships with the men there along with those at Methley, the next box to the south.